 |Edamame (soybeans), frozen and cooked||1 cup|

 |Fresh raspberries or blackberries||1 cup|

 |Shredded wheat cereal||1 cup|

 |Whole-wheat pita bread||8-inch diameter|

-Our bodies need some salt, but too much salt can increase your risk for:
+Our bodies need some sodium, but too much sodium can increase your risk for:

 - High blood pressure

 - Congestive heart failure

 The Dietary Guidelines for Americans recommend eating no more than 2,300 milligrams (mg) of sodium per day.
 If you’re in a high-risk group, such as if you’re over 40 years old, are African American, or have high blood pressure (also called hypertension) or diabetes, you should have no more than 1,500 mg.